Best smart home hub with Z-Wave? Which one is the easiest to use with the most features?

 Read more reviews and details for the VeraPlus

-Hubitat are a rising indie star in Z-Wave Hubs.
+Hubitat is a rising indie star in Z-Wave Hubs.
 It has a huge fan base and the price point is good.
 Question is, is it easy to set up and operate?
 It reminds us of an old PVR unit called the Boxee with its black outer unit and green highlights – it kind of looks designed for the custom PC lovers market.